 Imagine a creature about ten times bigger than you picking you up off the ground and holding you.
-That can be terrifying for a cat, especially one who easily gets startled or scared, to be picked up by a human.
+It can be terrifying for a cat, especially one who easily gets startled or scared, to be picked up by a human.

-If your cat gets spooked by loud noises, quick movements, or sudden changes in their territory, it’s quite possible that they’re simply fearful of you holding them.
+If your cat gets spooked by loud noises, quick movements, or sudden changes in their territory, then it’s quite possible that they’re simply fearful of you holding them.

 Let them approach you on their own terms to avoid causing more fear.

 Most cats like to perch up high to keep an eye over their domain, but many of them like to do it their way and don’t appreciate you lifting them up.
 After all, they descend from wild cats who climb just fine on their own.

 They may feel disrespected if you’re doing the work for them.

 If your cat doesn’t like you picking them up, try placing some perches or accessible high places around so they can get to your eye level by themselves.

 A loving embrace is still a form of restraint for cats, as they can’t get away or move freely.
 Even many human toddlers don’t like to be held when they’re running around playing.

 The restricted movement may make your cat feel like they don’t have control or that you’re trapping them.
 Most cats need their independence.

 This can be especially true for cats who were strays and need to have freedom of movement to feel safe.